 To move around in the 3D world, we use rotate, pan, and zoom.
 Hold the middle mouse button while the mouse is in the 3D viewport and move the mouse to rotate around.
 Hold ctrl for zooming and shift for panning.

 When zooming and rotating, we do so in relation to an invisible point in space.
-We zoom in and out in relation to a point and rotate around that same point.
+We zoom in and out in relation to this point and rotate around that same point.

 Panning allows us to move the position we are viewing from, but it also moves the invisible point with the camera as we pan.